dbpedia/databus-python-client/README.md

                     content variants of a distribution, fileExt and Compression can be set, if not they are inferred from the path  [required]

 Options:
-  --versionid TEXT    Target databus version/dataset identifier of the form <h
+  --version-id TEXT   Target databus version/dataset identifier of the form <h
                       ttps://databus.dbpedia.org/$ACCOUNT/$GROUP/$ARTIFACT/$VE
                       RSION>  [required]
   --title TEXT        Dataset title  [required]